PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

         - Formative Tools: leave both boxes ticked
         - Attempts allowed: Select *Unlimited*
         - Mark using: Select *Complete/incomplete*
-        - Description: add a note such as "This task is for your own practice and will not be marked" to make clear that this is not an assessed task.
+        - Description: add a note such as *"This task is for your own practice and will not be marked.
+You do not need to submit your conversations."* to make clear that this is not an assessed task.
         - Maximum points: set the conversation and reflection question to 0 marks

 === "Formative assessment task"